By Deacon Jerry Franzen, Cathedral

 and not pay attention to the Word of God

-or to the homily, and to not pray along with the priest
+to the homily, and to not pray along with

 But, let us not forget the last part of the law quoted: